CLICK HERE for details or rates

 He wrote the book about Crabbing in Oregon.

-Three (3) Crab Traps, Two (2) Crab Max 2.0 Black stronger Hand-lines, and one (1) Crab Trapper with low tangle Hand-lines ….
-Pick up FREE
+Three (3) Original Triangle Crab Traps, Three (3) Crab Max 2.0 plus Black stronger Hand-lines, ….
+Pick up FREE by appointment only.

-The Crab Trapper has a round net, not a square net.
-You can see the difference when a Crab Max overlays a Crab Trapper Trap.
+The Round Crab Max has a round net, not a square net.
+You can see the difference when an Original Triangle Crab Max overlays a Round Crab Max.

 We have increased the Crab Netting area by nearly 50% just by changing the shape of the Trap.

-The Crab Trapper has nearly 50% more crab netting area than the other two traps.DThe Crab Max Net catching area
+The Crab Trapper has 50% more crab netting area.

-May 1, 2023 ….
-Took my new Crab Trapper on their first go in Netarts Bay the other day and they were super impressive when compared to my prior run-of-the-mill traps.
-The added coverage area certainly made a difference as I was pulling in up to 10 crabs per pull.
-Some other noticeable improvements include the spring strength and the overall ability to open and close.
+2023 ….
+I Took my new Crab Trapper on their first go in Netarts Bay the other day, and they were super impressive compared to my prior run-of-the-mill traps.
+The added coverage area certainly made a difference, as I was pulling in up to 10 crabs per pull.
+Some other noticeable improvements include the spring strength and the ability to open and close.
 I had issues with prior traps not opening up consistently after casting, but these traps had much stronger springs that gave me the added confidence that every cast had the potential of bringing home some keepers.
-Overall, I am super pleased with the product and have to give credit to its creators for their focus to continuously improve on its design season after season.
+Overall, I am super pleased with the product and have to give credit to its creators for their focus on continuously improving its design season after season.
 Brad – Portland

 /

 CrabWise Bill has taught and designed crab traps for 20 years.
-The first Crab Trap he was involved with was the Crab Max.
+The first Crab Trap he was involved with was the Triangle Crab Max.
+Now, he is helping design the Crab Trapper.

 The Dungeness crabs in the cover photo were part of the thirty crabs “CrabWise Bill” caught while crabbing from the north shore of Siletz Bay.